uf-reef-avl/multilauncher/README.md

               delete in this order: 3, 2, 1, 4, 5.

 -Save the current list of robots in the robot table to the MainWindow by clicking the "Save and Exit" button.

+**Updating the MaxSessions Variable:** <a name="Updating the MaxSessions Variable"/>

+-From the MainWindow, clicking on the "Update MaxSessions" button will either bring up a information dialog when your
+    combined number of enabled robots and their "ROSMASTER Settings" does not exceed the value set in the MaxSessions variable or prompt the user for root credentials through PolicyKit to perform file operations in the /etc/ssh/sshd_config file.

 **Adding Robots via a .csv File:** <a name="Adding Robots via a csv File"/>